Click2Cloud/Azure-Migrate/assess-and-migrate/partsunlimited-db.md

    <img src="../images/partsunlimited/dma-13.png">
 </kbd></p>

-## Steps for Database Migration using Data Migration Assistant
+# PartsUnlimited Database Migration using Data Migration Assistant

-1. Create an migration project.
+1. Create a migration project.
    1. On the left, select the + icon, and then select the migration **Project type**.
    2. Specify the project name, and then select the source server and target server types.
    3. Click on **Create**.